mpartipilo/tikatours_src/content/blog/georgia/post-4/index.zh.md

 url: blog/georgia/post-4
 template: blog_post
 post_id: 4
-title:
+title: "Georgia's giant dumplings: A recipe"
-name: Georgia's giant dumplings: A recipe
+name: "Georgia's giant dumplings: A recipe"
 category_id: 1
 ---
 Run to your local supermarket.
 The ingredients we need for this Georgian treat are